GaneshNeo/Docket/programs.md

 9. change position of first two words to Last
 10. Remove consecutive Vowels in a String
 11. Vowels -> Upper && Consonants -> Lower
+12. Sum of Odd And Even Digits - String

 > ## Miscellaneous